meeshkan/unmock-js/README.md

 If the answer is yes to all of these questions, Unmock could help you test code paths in your code that make REST API calls and use the responses from those API.

-## What Does Unmock Do

-Unmock helps you fuzz test REST API calls.
-Fuzz testing, or fuzzing, is a form of testing where you verify the correctness of code by asserting that it behaves correctly with variable and unexpected input.
-The response of a REST API is, in all but the most exotic of circumstances, variable and unexpected.

 ## The Docs

 If you don't like reading READMEs, check out our [docs](https://unmock.io/docs/introduction)!

 ## Usage

-Here is a mock, a function, and a test in jest.
+Here is a mock defined using unmock, a function to be tested, and a test written in jest.
+The commented numbers are explained in the text below this code example.

 ```js
 const fetch = require("node-fetch");